OHA is a private nonprofit educational association of heritage related Services, Museums, Research and Educational Centers, and Retail Operations.

 OHA is an educational institution, so practically everything we do has education at its core, but this category of Services deals specifically with Educational Programming.
 Our Education Department provides over 120 educational programs per year, from our Living History Tours, like our very popular Ghostwalks to Keynote Addresses to lectures to a variety of in-school programs and museum tours to teacher training to curriculum development.

 Our Publishing Department is another very active one at OHA.
 We publish two editions of our 60-page glossy magazine, “History Highlights,” per year as part of OHA’s member benefits.
 We also publish a number of books each year.
 At heart, we are story tellers and everyone loves a good story.
-We write quite a bit for Social Media, including OHA’s blog, Facebook, Twitter, and Instagram, as well as contributions to independent sites.
+We share quite a bit for Facebook, Twitter, and Instagram, as well as contributions to independent sites.
 We are regular contributors to the Post-Standard, Syracuse Media Group, and the Central New York Business Journal.
 We anchor the back of “CNY-The Good Life” magazine every issue and we often write feature articles for these, and many other publications and journals.
 We also write exhibit text, scripts, brochures, and programs.

 OHA produces short subject films, like 90 second interstitials for PBS, short mobile device-accessed films, edited oral history films and documentary films of varying lengths.
 Our Skä·noñh – Great Law of Peace Center is actually film-based.
 The centerpiece of each of the six permanent exhibits is a 4-minute film featuring Haudenosaunee elders and leaders telling you their history and values as they have been handed down through generations of oral history practice.
 Our films and our publications allow us to reach a much larger audience than we can with just our museums, off-site exhibits, or educational outreach programming.